Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 Just west of the intersection of Bunker and Highway 7 (and the Rum River Library) is the Anoka Nature Preserve.
 It’s tucked between a neighborhood and the Rum River, and the City grooms 3 miles of multi-use trails in the winter.

 There are no classic tracks set, but skate skiers are welcome to share the trail with hikers and snowshoers.
-More info here.
+Details for skiing at Anoka Nature Preserve (scroll down).

 Bunker Hills Regional Park & Golf Course (Coon Rapids)